threadi/easy-language/readme.txt

 1. Upload "easy-language" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Go to the plugins settings and choose the API you want to use.
+3. Go to the plugin settings and choose the API you want to use.
 4. Start to simplify your website.

 == Screenshots ==